 A dog does not need to be super active to damage a ligament.
 A dog can pivot, step off a curb, pounce, or any number of motions that can cause a ligament to tear.

 I wanted my dog to have stability.
 He has it with his surgically repaired ligaments.
 Incidentally, there are several types of surgeries for dogs with ACL tears.
 Seek a board-certified orthopedic surgeon and discuss the best option(s) for your dog.
 Based on his size and our surgeon’s recommendation, our dog had a lateral suture repair on both legs.

 How Is Our Dog Years After Double ACL Repair?

-He gets daily walks, play sessions indoors, massages courtesy his dog mom, and if need be, I would consider cold laser therapy.
-We keep his weight to a healthy number and his veterinarian and orthopedic surgeon are thrilled with his progress.
+He gets daily walks, play sessions indoors, massages courtesy of his dog moms We keep his weight to a healthy number, and his veterinarian and orthopedic surgeon are thrilled with his progress.

 Controlling and Slowing Arthritis in Dogs

 One of the best things I’ve ever done for my dogs’ joints is to start them on a high-quality glucosamine and chondroitin supplement at a young age.
 We started both of our Cocker Spaniels on this supplement at age two.
 Here are a few of our favorite joint supplements for dogs:

 I also love a high-quality omega-3 fatty acid that includes EPA and DHA.
 These are important because dogs cannot produce these substances.
 The omega-3 fatty acids (EPA and DHA) found in fish oil support things like joint health, heart health, skin and coat, immune system, and more.
 Here are a few of our favorite fish oil supplements: